AnkitaMalik22/questdb.io/docs/reference/operators/regex.md

 `symbol !~ regex` - checks if `symbol` value does not match regex

----
-title: Regex functions
-sidebar_label: Regex
-description: Regex functions reference documentation.
----

-Regex functions will allow us to replace a sequence of characters in a string with another set of characters using regular expression pattern matching.

-## regexp_replace (replace)
+## regexp_replace

-`string regexp_replace regex` - The regexp_replace function provides substitution of new text for substrings that match POSIX regular expression patterns.
+`regexp_replace ( value1, text , value2 )` - The regexp_replace function provides substitution of new text for substrings that match regular expression patterns.

 **Arguments:**

-- regexp_replace ( string text, pattern text, replacement text [, flags text ] )
+- `value1` is string value.
+- `text` is  any regular expression pattern.
+- `value2` is string value.

 **Return value:**